The-Marcy-Lab-School/problem-set-2_6/short-response.md

     2. `myObject[a];`
     3. `myObject.a;`

-    - The first statement will raise an error because object key-value pairs are not inheritly ordered and not indexed like arrays.
+    - The second statement will raise an error because its bracket notation is not written correctly, it needs quotes around `a`.

 **2. What does the following code log?
 Why?
 (Be sure to run in the console after you make your prediction 😉)**
       ```javascript